5 Reasons Why Book Videos Are Crucial in the “Ill Fish” Attention Span Society

 “The average attention span for the notoriously ill-focused goldfish is nine seconds, but according to a new study from Microsoft Corp., people now generally lose concentration after eight seconds.” —Time Magazine

-3) Book trailers will help you STAND OUT from the excessive writer’s pack.
 According to Wikipedia, American writers publish over 304912 books a year.
 Sure, there are a lot of traditional ways anyone can promote their book, though what do you think our short-attention-span society will most likely notice?
 Well, since people are active on the Internet 24/7, the answer is not going to be a new poster at a book store or not even an interesting billboard on the street.
-The answer is – an intriguing short video, a.k.a trailer!
+The answer is – intriguing short book videos, a.k.a trailers!
 Have you already figured out how many people use cute kitten-puppy-baby videos to get more social media attention?
 You don’t have to incorporate those in your trailers, though there are a lot of things people naturally can’t ignore once they see them.